Sultaneous/fsm/README.md

  ```

  - "email" is given a temporary value in case FSM terminates early
- - once are required shared variables are initialized, we transition automatically
+ - once our required shared variables are initialized, we transition automatically
- to HELLO_STATE (as per the diagram).
+ to **HELLO_STATE** (as per the diagram).

  #### State2: HELLO_STATE

- The HELLO_STATE issues the HELLO protocol command, and reads input.
+ The **HELLO_STATE** issues the HELLO protocol command, and reads input.
 It also
- perform's a poor-man's "validation" of the email.
+ performs a poor-man's "validation" of the email.

  ```python
  class State2(State):